DOING BUSINESS IN UK IN 2019

 Benefits of UK company registration

-- UK companies are simple to set up since:
+- Company registration process in UK are simple since:

-- Only i) one director and ii) one shareholder are required to form a private company;
+- It requires only i) one director and ii) one shareholder to form a private company;

-- Foreign entrepreneurs wishing to register a UK company can easily handle the administration remotely, as Companies House allows many filings to be made online;
+- Foreign entrepreneurs wishing to register a UK company can easily handle the administration remotely, as Companies House allows to make online filings;

-- UK entities have an excellent reputation worldwide, with English law forming the basis for company law in many countries worldwide.
-Incorporating in the UK ensures legal flexibility with clear governance rules in one of the world’s largest and most reputable trading economies;
+- UK entities have an excellent reputation worldwide, with English law forming the basis for company law in many countries of the world.
+Registering a business in the UK ensures legal flexibility with clear governance rules in one of the world’s largest and most reputable trading economies;

-- Company registration in the UK enables our Client to benefit from an attractive tax regime because:
+- UK company business registration enables our Client to benefit from an attractive tax regime because:

 - The UK corporate tax rate is 19%, which is one of the lowest rates in Europe after Ireland and Bulgaria;